-The IRS directed 7 million Americans to sign up with ID.me face scan service, according to congressional letter
+The IRS directed 7 million Americans to sign up with ID.me face-scan service, according to congressional letter

 On Tuesday, six Republican senators said they would introduce a bill that would bar the IRS from requiring taxpayers to submit face scans or other biometric data.

-Maloney also writes that 13 percent of ID.me users since June 2021 struggled to use the software and were referred to customer service, where customer service representatives would attempt to manually verify their identities over video chat.
+Maloney also writes that 13 percent of ID.me users since June had struggled to use the software and were referred to customer service, where representatives would attempt to verify their identities over video chat.
 The letter says this underscores the “widespread issues related to the use of the nascent facial recognition technology.”